What is Gonorrhea

 Treatment

-Gonorrhea is treated with prescription antibiotics.
-It is important to take all your medications as directed.
+If you are given oral medication, it is important to take all your medications as directed.
 If you miss any doses, the infection may not be cured.
-See your health care provider if this happens or if you still have symptoms after you finish your treatment.

 The medications used to treat gonorrhea are available for free in BC.
 Talk to your health care provider to see if they have them in stock.